Woodbury, East Devon: History

 Woodbury Castle is an Iron Age fort on Woodbury Common.

 The ancient manor of Nutwell was in the west of the parish, adjacent to the Exe Estuary; it was later owned by a branch of the Drake family.
 The present house, Nutwell Court was built in 1810.

 The railway line which follows the estuary between Exeter and Exmouth was opened in 1861.
 Now known as the Avocet Line, the nearest station to Woodbury is at Exton.

 The clergyman and botanist W. Keble Martin lived in Woodbury in retirement, as did the composer and music administrator Christopher Le Fleming.

 The village

 The village centre has a Londis shop, two antiques shops and a garage.
-There are two pubs, "The Maltsters Arms" and "The White Hart", and a Chinese take-away/fish and chip shop.
-A restaurant, The Green Door, closed in 2015.
-Woodbury Church of England Primary School has over 140 pupils since the building of new classroom facilities in 2010.
+There are two pubs, "The Maltsters Arms" and "The White Hart", and a Chinese take-away/fish and chip shop “Little China”, Woodbury Church of England Primary School has over 140 pupils since the building of new classroom facilities in 2010.

 The parish church, dedicated to Saint Swithun is early 15th century (consecrated in 1409): the Perpendicular style is mixed with elements of the older Decorated.
 Interesting features include the woodwork of the screen, the 15th-century font, Elizabethan altar rails, Jacobean pulpit, and an early 17th-century monument to a man and his wife (recumbent effigies on a tomb-chest).

 Woodbury is twinned with Bretteville sur Odon in Normandy.